Local perspective

 Reykjanes Peninsula

 The volcanic peninsula southwest of Reykjavík is largely ignored by tourists rushing to the Blue Lagoon and back.
 The landscape is extraordinary — raw lava fields, geothermal steam vents, dramatic sea cliffs, and the Bridge Between Continents where you can literally walk between the Eurasian and North American tectonic plates.
 The town of Grindavík has excellent fish and chips.
-A full day well spent.
+If you are choosing a geothermal stop, compare options in the hot springs in Iceland guide.

 🏔️